Vinegar Weed Killer Recipe-just the facts

 So, what is an avid gardener to do?
 I don’t want to spend my precious gardening hours pulling weeds!

-But, I really wanted to cut the ties with the broad-spectrum glyphosate-based herbicides, so I did a little more investigation and experimentation into natural weed killer with vinegar and dawn.
+But, I wanted to cut the ties with the broad-spectrum glyphosate-based herbicides, so I did a little more investigation and experimentation into a natural weed killer recipewith vinegar and dawn.
 And I also adjusted my expectations!

 What I’ve Learned About Homemade Weed Killers